yangjian-xiao/Programs/README.md

 ## Program 3
 This assignment relies on the Coverage programs.
+### RacingScore1 testing:
+1 A bug about scores' range in the mian function has been fixed.
+2 A bug of overallScore() method has been fixed.
+3 Nine groups of data have been utilized to enhance test coverage to 100%.
+They are:
+- 9, 8, 10
+- 9, 8
+- 9, 8, a
+- -1, 9, 8,
+- 51, 9, 8
+- 9, -1, 8
+- 9, 51, 8
+- 9, 8, -1
+- 9, 8, 51
+### RacingScore2 testing:
+1 A bug of overallScore() method has been fixed
+2 several groups of data have been used to enhance test coverage to 95% as RacingScore1 testing.
+-

 ## Program 4
 This assignment relies on the Circles programs.